mitsuyojp/IntroToProg-Python-Mod07/docs/index.md

 Figure 12 A Screenshot of the error message (PyCharm)

 I revised it like this.
 ![](Picture13.png "Figure 13 ")
 Figure 13 A Screenshot of the revised script (PyCharm)

 It runs well but shows error messages all the time.
 ![](Picture14.png "Figure 14 ")
+Figure 14 A Screenshot of the test result (PyCharm)

   I did some research online, and here is the final script I wrote.
 I commented out the finally statement part since this part is always printed out no matter what, and I felt this is not necessary for this script.
 ![](Picture15.png "Figure 15 ")
 Figure 15 A Screenshot of the final script (PyCharm)

 Runs successfully.
-Runs successfully with invalid enter.
-(ID number was entered “one”)
 ![](Picture16.png "Figure 16 ")
 Figure 16 A Screenshot of the test result (PyCharm)

 Runs successfully with invalid enter.
-(Name was entered “I” only one character)
+(ID number was entered “one”)
 ![](Picture17.png "Figure 17 ")
 Figure 17 A Screenshot of the test result (PyCharm)

+Runs successfully with invalid enter.
+(Name was entered “I” only one character)
 ![](Picture18.png "Figure 18 ")
 Figure18 A Screenshot of the test result (PyCharm)

 Runs successfully in Command Line.
 ![](Picture19.png "Figure 19 ")
 Figure 19 A Screenshot the running script (Command Line)